The BEST mashed potatoes are rich and creamy, easy to make, and make the perfect side dish! Use our tips for a foolproof

-Next, I drain the water off of the potatoes, return the pan back to the stove and heat on medium-high just until the excess water has evaporated.
+Drain the water off of the potatoes, return the pan back to the stove, and heat on medium-high just until the excess moisture has evaporated.
 This takes about 3 minutes.
-Be careful to not let your potatoes burn.
+Be careful not to let your potatoes burn.

+Mash potatoes.
 I use a potato masher since I’ve found I can get the smoothest and best consistency of my potatoes with one.
 Once I have thoroughly mashed the potatoes, I slowly pour in half of the milk and butter mixture and stir until it is all mixed well.
-Then I slowly, just a little at a time, stir in just enough of the remaining milk and butter mixture until I have the perfect consistency – light, fluffy, and creamy!
+Then I slowly, just a little at a time, stir in just enough of the remaining milk and butter mixture until I have a perfect consistency – light, fluffy, and creamy!